 In the internal control of financial reporting, the parent company is assessed separately and each individual holding is assessed separately, regardless of whether they are subsidiaries or associates.
 Assessments are made both ahead of an acquisition and during the ownership period.
 Each holding represents its own risk independent of other holdings.
-A person responsible for the company has responsibility for a holding.
+The person responsible for the holding has responsibility for the company.

 The risks that are identified, both by the companies and by Ratos, regarding financial reporting are communicated monthly by the person responsible for the company and the accounts/finance function to the CEO, who in turn reports to the Board.
 Holdings' application of IFRS in reporting to Ratos is followed up in conjunction with quarterly accounts.
-Ahead of an acquisition a due diligence examination of the company is performed, which includes an analysis of the accounting consequences and a review of capital structure and a financial risk analysis.
+Ahead of an acquisition a due diligence examination of the